sahil-555/RAG_ASSISTANT/QUICKSTART.md

 3. **Extend Functionality**: Add new document loaders or vector stores
 4. **Deploy**: Use the Streamlit app for production deployment

-## 🎉 You're Ready!

-Your RAG Assistant is now ready to:
+The RAG Assistant is now ready to:
 - Answer questions from your documents
 - Maintain conversation context
 - Provide source citations